mayataka/robotoc/README.md

 ## Simulation of Contact Dynamics

-Class `idocp::QuadrupedSimulator` provides quadruped simulation utilizing RaiSim.
+Class `idocp::QuadrupedSimulator` provides quadruped simulation for MPC utilizing RaiSim.
 Note that RaiSim currently supports only for academic use.
 First, install [RaiSimLib](https://github.com/leggedrobotics/raisimLib) and [RaiSimOgre](https://github.com/leggedrobotics/raisimOgre) into ${RAISIM_LOCAL_BUILD_DIR} (arbitrary directory).
 Then you can build the simulation by writing `CMakeLists.txt` as